We strive to have a positive impact on society and in the communities in which we work.

 - Making our head office building available for charities and community groups;

-- Organising public open days of our head office;
+- Organising public open days at our head office;

-- Engaging community and charity groups as part of the 'Get ready for winter' campaign.
+- Engaging community and charity groups as part of the Weather Ready' campaign.

 We also have a role in the broader global community through our work with the World Meteorological Organization and our involvement in the Voluntary Cooperation Programme.
 Operational, research and academic partnerships bring huge benefits to our science and services - and, ultimately, to the people they support.